Cavenfish/autogamess/Paper/paper.md

 where $A$ is the bond angle, $\hat{V_1}$ and $\hat{V_2}$ are the normalized position vectors for each atoms location in relation to the modified origin.

 AutoGAMESS is also capable of generating line plots of the vibrational frequency vs. IR/Raman intensity.
 Generated plots will be titled with the molecule name in the file and the theory/basis set used for the calculation.
 Each symmetry group will be plotted in a different color, from either a default or user specified color list.
-Figure 1 below shows an example line plot of H2O using B3LYP/CCD for the calculation.
+The spectral line (sum of line broadening) will also be plotted in red with 50% transparency.
+Figure 1 shows an example line plot of H2O using B3LYP/CCD for the calculation.

 ![Line Plots Example](line-plots.PNG)

+AutoGAMESS

 # Use of AutoGAMESS